domenic/blog.domenic.me/source/_posts/2013-09-05-es6-iterators-generators-and-iterables.markdown

 An **iterable** is an object which has an internal method, written in the current ES6 draft specs as `obj[@@iterator]()`, that returns an iterator.

-A **generator** is a specific type of iterator which also has a `throw` method, and whose `next` method takes a parameter.
+A **generator** is a specific type of iterator whose `next` results are determined by the behavior of its corresponding generator function.
+Generators also have a `throw` method, and their `next` method takes a parameter.

-A **generator function** is a special type of function that always returns a generator, and which can use the special contextual keyword `yield` inside of itself.
-You can send values or exceptions into the body of the function, at the points where `yield` appears, via the returned generator's `next` and `throw` methods.
-They are created with `function*` syntax.
+A **generator function** is a special type of function that acts as a constructor for generators.
+Generator function bodies can use the contextual keyword `yield`, and you can send values or exceptions into the body, at the points where `yield` appears, via the constructed generator's `next` and `throw` methods.
+Generator functions are written with `function*` syntax.

-A **generator comprehension** is a shorthand expression for creating generators, e.g. `(for (x of a) for (y of b) x * y)`.
+A **generator comprehension** is a shorthand expression for creating generators, e.g.
+`(for (x of a) for (y of b) x * y)`.

 ## Notes